lf-edge/eve/docs/WIRELESS.md

 As with any hardware, you will typically go through the following steps:

-1. making sure that the modem device is connected to the host edge node through one of the common busses (this doesn't guarantee that the host can communicate with the device, but at least you should see it registered on the bus)
+1. making sure that the modem device is connected to the host edge node through one of the common buses (this doesn't guarantee that the host can communicate with the device, but at least you should see it registered on the bus)
 2. making sure that the modem is configured in such a way that you can actually communicate with it
 3. making sure that you can drive the modem and instruct it to connect to the wireless provider
 4. making sure that a modem connected to the wireless provider can establish a data connection and reflect it back to the host as a network interface (typically `wwanX`)